jettgem1/qrbox/SETUP.md

-# QRBox Setup Guide
+# All Your Items Setup Guide

 ## Firebase Configuration

-To get QRBox working, you need to set up Firebase Firestore:
+To get All Your Items working, you need to set up Firebase Firestore:

 ### 1. Create a Firebase Project

 1. Go to [Firebase Console](https://console.firebase.google.com/)
 2. Click "Create a project" or "Add project"
-3. Enter a project name (e.g., "qrbox-inventory")
+3. Enter a project name (e.g., "allyouritems-inventory")
 4. Follow the setup wizard (you can disable Google Analytics if you don't need it)

 ### 2. Enable Firestore Database